 This is the kind of wait time you want to see while in Disneyland.
 Unfortunately, it is getting harder to come by.

-We decided to go at the end September, thinking this was going to be the perfect time of year to go.
+Our last trip to Disneyland was at the end of September.
+Smuggly we thought it was going to be the perfect time of year to go.

 As we found out, Disneyland no longer has a specific time of year where there are no crowds.